 Tucked away in the foothills of the Rockies, encompassed by mountains and history, lies Montana's capital: Helena, the "Queen City of the Rockies."
 In 1864, four prospectors (called the Four Georgians) struck it rich in a gulch off of Prickly Pear Creek that they had named Last Chance Gulch.
 Helena quickly grew from an empty gulch to a bustling city.
 By 1888 legend has it the city was home to about fifty millionaires.

 Today, Helena is a vibrant and active city with a fascinating mixture of past and present.
-Between the theaters, farmer's market, minor league baseball, symphony, fair, and Helena's signature Alive@Five gathering, anyone bored in Helena has only themselves to blame.
+Between the theaters, farmer's market, symphony, fair, and Helena's signature Alive@Five gathering, anyone bored in Helena has only themselves to blame.
 Even without the events, visitors to Helena can spend many happy hours wandering around downtown.
 The Four Georgians' Last Chance Gulch has been transformed into the city's Main Street and a beautiful outdoor walking mall, bursting with unique boutiques, restaurants, and coffee shops.

 The mining camp became a city under the direction of men with the funds to make things last, and the ornate Victorian stone and brick buildings that populate Helena serve to make it perhaps the grandest and oldest of Montana's grand, old cities.
 In addition to the spectacular architecture up and down the walking mall, there are a number of other buildings you don't want to miss.
 The Gothic St. Helena Cathedral and Moorish Revival Civic Center tower over downtown.
 The Original Governor's Mansion contains twenty rooms restored to their turn-of-the-century elegance, and the Montana State Capitol building features a beautiful rotunda and paintings of momentous Montana events.